 Phase V – Dictionary

 You are now a verb or noun in the dictionary – “Google” it, “PayTM” karoo, Give me a “Bisleri”.
 Your vision is rewarded and you are looked upon as an icon.
 You have climbed the Everest, enjoy the view that very few have the opportunity to enjoy.

 Ohh wait, the weather will change soon enough, and you need to get back to the base camp and reboot to start the next climb.

 About the author: Rohit brings in over 7 years of eCommerce and Marketing experience with his work at Shoptimize and Merkle|Sokrati.
 At Shoptimize, Rohit is the Brand custodian for over 90 eCommerce brands, with direct ownership for their online P&L, brand recall and ongoing growth.
 He is leading a team of data scientists, UX designers and E-commerce industry category champions, in partnering on the path to profitability for Brands.

-About Shoptimize: Shoptimize is an AI powered brand eCommerce platform that provides the ideal end-to-end eCommerce solution that helps you grow online revenues from your own brand website.
+About Shoptimize: Shoptimize is an AI-powered brand eCommerce platform that provides the ideal end-to-end eCommerce solution that helps you grow online revenues from your own brand website.
 The platform includes creation of the online store, integration with payment gateways, logistics and backend systems, generating traffic to the online store and driving conversion to actual orders.
-A “mobile-first” company focused on designing and developing eCommerce technology of the future, we partner with brands and help them realize the true potential of online commerce.
+A “mobile-first” company focused on designing and developing eCommerce technology of the future, we partner with brands and help them realize the true potential of brand eCommerce.